Use these quick links to explore this page:

 Rescue dogs have the cards stacked against them due poor diet, lack of health care, and the stressful environments they have endured.

 Almost all traditional mange treatments are chemical pesticides delivered in the form of dips, medications and even flea treatments.
-All of these contain systemic neurotoxins that spread through the body, globally turning cells poisonous which are lethal when ingested by insect pests.
-Overall they fail about 1/3 of the time, have a high incidence of harmful side effects.
+Every one contains systemic neurotoxins that spread through the body.